everyoneishappy/InstanceNoodles/README.md

 # InstanceNoodles
-Modular patching system for Compute &amp; Geometry shaders in DX11/vvvv
+~wip~ Modular patching system for Compute &amp; Geometry shaders in DX11/vvvv

 Requires vvvv + addon & DX11 packs, and a gpu that supports Shader Model 5.